loconomics/loconomics/docs/App Framework.md

 Analyzing that, each activity can performs different actions dependent on segments or query values provided (that way more advanced routing is delegated to the activity receiving the call).

+To assist with that, we have a **Router class** (/app/source/js/utils/Router.js); can be optionally used to make more declarative the list of available URLs inside the activity and processing them.

 ## Managing data
 Data structures are defined as Model classes, where properties are Knockout observables and the base class provide utilities to easily generate plain objects, being updated with external data or being cloned in an effective way.

-All inherit from the Model class (/app/source/js/**models/Model.js**) and use the method 'this.model.defineProperties' at constructor to create all observable properties that, at some point, must be serialized or updated with external data.
+All inherit from the Model class (/app/source/js/**models/Model.js**) and use the method `this.model.defineProperties` at constructor to create all observable properties that, at some point, must be serialized or updated with external data.
 They can include computed observables, created at the standard way of Knockout (*pureComputed* is recommented).

 ## External data
-The external data is managed by AppModel modules (/app/source/js/appmodel directory), that communicates with the REST API, stores a local copy of data and manages an in-memory cached for faster results.

-Their are set-up at app.js, with some initialization required, and lives under the variable *app.model*, so for example an appModel 'help' is accesible at *app.model.help*.

-*Note: the app variable, generate at app.js, is passed in to activities at constructor and are available as an instance property (*this.app*).
-Usually, is passed in to the constructor of the activitiy own ViewModel so is available there as parameter.*
+The data modules (/app/source/js/data directory) provides the APIs to access and modify the app data.

-So basically, appModels are the interface with external data (from any service), that follow common patterns, keep cache copies and uses Models and Knockout observables.
+They follow common patterns (by reusing helper classes), keep cached copies and uses Models and Knockout observables.
 Some APIs here may return shared model instances, plain data or observables, depending on what's useful for each case.

+Data sources includes remote data (from our REST API webservice mainly), local copy (for persistent cache and set-up) and in memory cache for faster results.

+Sub-directories of /app/source/js/data holds modules with drivers and helpers exclusively used by data modules.